naeglinghaff/instaapp/README.md

 1. Created a series of user stories
 2. Broke them down into smaller cards, and estimated each card
-3. Created domain and database models for a rough project outline
+3. Created domain and database models for a rough class outline
-4. Initialized a new rails project and set it up with linting gems.
+4. Initialised a new rails project and set it up with linting gems.
-5. Created an outline feature test, pass and refactor
+5. Created an outline feature test, unit tests then pass and refactor

 At several points the process was derailed by styling and hiccups with Bootstrap.

+I employed factory bot and should matchers in my test to help improve the quality of my tests.

-Several features were spiked.
+Several features were spiked (likes and comments).

 ## Mockup